mdn/content/files/en-us/web/api/performanceresourcetiming/fetchstart/index.md

 The **`fetchStart`** read-only property represents a {{domxref("DOMHighResTimeStamp","timestamp")}} immediately before the browser starts to fetch the resource.

-If there are HTTP redirects the property returns the time immediately before the user agent starts to fetch the final resource in the redirection.
+If there are HTTP redirects, the property returns the time immediately before the user agent starts to fetch the final resource in the redirection.

 Unlike many other `PerformanceResourceTiming` properties, the `fetchStart` property is available for cross-origin requests without the need of the {{HTTPHeader("Timing-Allow-Origin")}} HTTP response header.